Tutorial: Variable speed fan for Raspberry temperature controller

 This is the schematic of our driver with BJT transistor:

-Unless you already have the components (especially the BJT transistor), I recommend you to build the PWM driver with MOSFET transistor.
-I leave you below.
+Unless you already have the components (especially the BJT transistor), I recommend you to build the PWM driver with MOSFET transistor. below.

 This is the prototype of the BJT transistor driver I built for testing.